 I have lots of fresh basil, so it was a cinch to whip up some pesto.

 I just put a big handful of basil leaves into my processor, added about 1/3 cup of pecans (that's what I had on hand), 1/3 cup of freshly grated parmesan cheese, squeeze of 1/2 lemon, salt and pepper.
 With the machine running I poured in enough olive oil to make it all come together and have a nice spreadable consistency.
 Wham bam done.

-The next morning after I made this, when I went into the kitchen, I saw a note on the fridge that my 17 year old Christopher had put up there that said, "Million Dollar Meal, make pizza dough out of this" with a smiley face.
+The next morning after I made this, I went into the kitchen and saw a note on the fridge that my 17 year old son, Christopher, had put up there, that said, "Million Dollar Meal, make pizza dough out of this" with a smiley face.
 Evidently he enjoyed it.
-I thought that was pretty funny, then thought, yea, that would be good.
+I thought that was pretty funny, then thought...yeah, that would be good.